You’ve heard of Life Hacks? Well, here are 35+ clever nurse hacks that will save your sanity on those really long shifts.

 Can’t get a female foley?
 Have someone hold a pen light, aim high, and if you don’t get return – just leave it in place and grab another and aim higher!
 If you’re worried you won’t get it, bring a few extra in the room before you start.

 O2 sat won’t pick up?
 Try the earlobes or toes (if your hospital policy allows)!
 The neonatal O2 probes are awesome on adults.

 They stick better and are less bulky.
 You can also grab some warm blankets to wrap their hands in.
 Their extremities may be too cold to pick up a reading, especially if they already have known vascular issues.

 #14 Get A Manual Blood Pressure

 Can’t get a blood pressure on a patient in afib with an elevated heart rate?
 Get a manual pressure.
-Uncontrolled afib is hard for those automatic cuffs to read properly and probably isn’t accurate anyway.
+Uncontrolled afib (HR over 100) is hard for those automatic cuffs to read properly and probably isn’t accurate anyway.

 #15 Don’t Speak

 Family and/or patient very emotional or upset and don’t know what to say?
 Your presence can speak louder than words.
 Just being there with a reassuring shoulder pat or taking really, really good care of their loved one will mean just as much, if not more, than saying the perfect thing.